-When situation (ii) occurs the student will be offered the option of accepting this quantity of credit and enrolling in the course or, alternatively, completing the course of the previous institution by means of an agreed upon program of study at QUT as a non-award student.
-Considerations will include how much credit the student would forfeit by accepting the amount offered, and whether or not a suitable program of study can be devised.
-The student's previous institution must agree in advance to the program proposed.
+Where appropriate, a student may seek to complete an award course of a previously attended institution by enrolling in an agreed program of study at QUT as a cross-institution student.
+The student's previous institution must agree in advance to the proposed program of study.
 It is the student's responsibility to secure the agreement of the previous institution.